dorx-code-labs/dorx-code-labs/README.md

-# 👋 Ola, I'm Simeon
+# 👋 Ola, we are Dorx Code Labs
 ## Dorx Code Labs is the Pseudonym i use when I'm publishing my code

 ## 👀 Self Taught Full Stack Flutter, Dart and Typescript Engineer and currently learning Data Science, Solidity and Blockchain Development